Amazon’s Epic Plan to Blanket the World in Wi-Fi?

 Let’s just take a second to think about how deeply the internet is woven into our daily lives.
 It’s not just a utility anymore; it’s our office, our classroom, our local cinema, our family photo album, and our primary connection to the world.
 Many of us can’t imagine a day without it.
 We rely on it for remote work, our kids depend on it for school projects, and it’s how we see the faces of loved ones who live far away.

 Now, try to imagine living somewhere where that connection is just a fantasy.
 Where “buffering” is a permanent state of being, or where there’s simply no signal at all.
 That’s the frustrating reality for millions of people across the globe, from small towns in the American heartland to villages nestled in the Himalayas.
 This is the “digital divide,” and it’s a huge barrier to opportunity.
-Amazon, a company known for thinking big, looked at this global challenge and came up with a wild, almost sci-fi solution: Project Kuiper.
+Amazon, a company known for thinking big, looked at this global challenge and came up with a wild, almost sci-fi solution,

 What is this Amazon Project Kuiper Satellite Launch Thing, Anyway?